peteralexandercharles/python-crash-course/index.md

 # The Zen of Python, by Tim Peters

-  	Beautiful is better than ugly.
+  	1Beautiful is better than ugly.<br/>

-  	Explicit is better than implicit.
+  	Explicit is better than implicit.\

   	Simple is better than complex.